If you’re looking for an easy way to earn money while working remotely, we want to tell you about an opportunity that we think you’ll love.

 - Have a Bachelor's degree in any field

-- Have experience with the American or Canadian school systems
+- Have grown up in the American or Canadian school systems

 Obviously the main requirement to be an English teacher is to be fluent in English.
 Duh.
 But you do also need to have a Bachelor's degree, but it can be in anything.
 Teaching experience is helpful in the interview process but not required.